cydrobolt/polr/README.md

  - Back up your database and files
  - Update by using `git pull` or downloading a release
  - Run `composer install -no-dev -o` to ensure dependencies are up to date
+ - Migrate with `php artisan migrate` to ensure database structure is up to date

 #### Browser Extensions